 August 3, 2016

-The MSN in Clinical Nurse Leader program equips you with the leadership and critical thinking skills that you need to pursue a career as an advanced practice nurse.
-Top treatment centers are actively looking for highly qualified and educated nurses to assume leadership roles and take their facilities to the next level.
+An MSN in Clinical Nurse Leader program equips you with the leadership and critical thinking skills that you need to pursue a career as an advanced practice nurse.
+Top treatment centers are looking for highly qualified and educated nurses to assume leadership roles and take their facilities to the next level.
 An MSN in Clinical Nurse Leader sets you on the right path to step into one of those positions.

 Due to recent healthcare reform, patient outcomes are more important than ever for the success of medical facilities.
 Consequently, the time is right to consider earning an MSN in Patient Safety and Quality.
 Patient safety and quality programs are designed to ensure that students graduate with the competencies laid forth by the IOM report, "The Future of Nursing: Leading Change, Advancing Health," and are prepared to meet the complex and changing needs of the 21st-century healthcare workforce.

 If you're passionate about teaching the next generation of nurses, an MSN in Nurse Educator might be the right choice for you.
 The degree prepares you for a career as a clinical or academic nurse educator anywhere from a major university to a hospital environment.

 Five SNHU students were awarded scholarships by the Anita Borg Institute to attend the Grace Hopper Celebration in Houston this year.

 While the titles may sound similar, and some job functions are the same, the educational paths for psychiatrists and psychologists are quite different.